-Years ago, when my kiddos were little, I made specialty cakes for birthdays, weddings, etc, to earn a little extra money since I was a stay at home mom.
-I was always testing new recipes to look for the perfect cake and buttercreams for my customers.
+Years ago, when my kiddos were little, I made specialty cakes for birthdays, weddings, etc, to earn a little extra money as a stay at home mom.
+I was constantly testing new recipes looking for the perfect cake and frostings for my customers.
 I’ve always been a cake person, but I’m that person who eats the cake and leaves the glob of frosting on the plate.
-I never liked buttercream as it was usually too sickenly sweet for me.
+I’m usually not a big fan of buttercream because often times it’s too sickenly sweet for my liking.

 I stumbled upon a recipe for swiss meringue buttercream and fell in love!
 I had finally found THE go-to buttercream which wasn’t as sweet as the powdered sugar version.
 The base was made from egg whites, which were whipped to cloud-like perfection.
 You would then add the butter and beat until fluffy.
 It was the best…but what about those who had an egg allergy or were vegan?

 I’ve been trying to come up with a vegan friendly swiss meringue-like buttercream for a while now.
 I even tried using whipped aquafaba, which is the vegan version of meringue made from the liquid of canned chickpeas.
 Yeah, that was a fail.
 Aside from the weird bean flavor, the “meringue” broke as soon as I added the butter and could never be salvaged.

 I somehow came across a technique for emulsifying butter with liquid sugar and after a few failed attempts and some tweaks, I not only figured out a way to make it work, but was even able to make it vegan friendly!